stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

     <p class="caption">Rename and Create</p>
     </div>

 6. This should bring you to your own project page.
 You'll be able to access this folder any time you access Overleaf.
-Click on the pdf `ECON-412_HW-01_guidance.pdf` in that project page for your next steps.
+Click on the pdf `ECON-412_HW_guidance.pdf` in that project page for your next steps.
+This pdf is compiled from LaTex files within your Overleaf.

 # Adding New Files